knpuniversity/php-beginner-series/knpu/functions.rst

 ------------------------------------------

 Every function has a different number of total arguments that mean different things.
-Let's look up a cool function called :phpfunction`ucwords`.
+Let's look up a cool function called :phpfunction:`ucwords`.
 This function has only one argument, but it's required:

 .. code-block:: html+php